ivyrrodrigo-hub/qa-freelancer-portfolio/README.md

 # QA Freelancer Portfolio

-A beginner-friendly but professional GitHub portfolio for a **Test Engineer specializing in Manual Testing and API Testing**.

 This repository is structured to help potential clients quickly review:
 - manual test case design
 - API test artifacts